selective focus of woman holding pen near document with visa application lettering

 New York City Visa Waiver Program Lawyer

 The Visa Waiver Program allows citizens of specific countries to travel to the United States for tourism, business, or while in transit for up to 90 days without having to obtain a visa.
-The program applies to the 50 U.S. states as well as the U.S. territories of Puerto Rico and the U.S. Virgin Islands in the Caribbean.
-All of the qualifying countries are high-income economies and generally regarded as developed countries.
-If you are interested in finding out how our firm can help you through your legal matter, contact The Law Office of Cheryl R. David.
+The program applies to the 50 U.S. states as well as the U.S. territories of Puerto Rico, the U.S. Virgin Islands, Guam, and the Northern Mariana Islands in the Caribbean and Pacific.
+(American Samoa is excluded from the Visa Waiver Program.)
+All of the qualifying countries are high-income or upper-middle-income economies and generally regarded as developed or economically advanced countries.
+As of 2025, 42 countries participate in the program, including recent additions like Israel and Qatar.
+If you are interested in finding out how our firm can help you with your legal matter, contact a Visa Waiver Program lawyer from The Law Office of Cheryl R. David.

 The Electronic System for Travel Authorization (ESTA)

-Contact Our NYC Lawyers for Help With the Visa Waiver Program
+Contact an NYC Immigration Lawyer for Help With the Visa Waiver Program

 Whatever your current situation, we will answer any questions you may have and help you prepare for a visa waiver.
 We will guide you through the process.
 Contact us to discuss your visa waiver potential with an experienced immigration lawyer today.